Skip to main content

 Next we need to improve the mobility and rotation of the hip as well as activating the gluteals and hamstrings.

 This exercise combines hip flexion stretches with hip rotation.
 Do it am and pm 10-15x for each exercise.
 These exercises should all be pain free so if you experience pain after or during then just stop and consult your professional physical therapist.
+For access to more exercises to improve hip mobility go to Resources

 To Conclude

 If you have been doing your core stability exercises and you have had no recurrence of lower back pain, then please continue but consider if you are really addressing the cause.
 With our increasingly sedentary lifestyles we are placing increasing work load on our lower backs due to a lack of mobility above and below in our upper backs and hips.
 So if you are doing core stability exercises then add hip and upper back mobility exercises into the mix.
 If you are not doing any exercise then start to work on hip and upper back mobility with the above exercises.
 The exercises should always be pain free.
+Click here For more advice on how Hugo treats back pain

 References